 Looking for a great Kindergarten in Kansas City?

 If you’re looking for a great kindergarten in Kansas City, you’ve come to the right place.
 Kindergarten is a year of high adventure for our students.
-It is typically during this year that they will put together the phonograms they have learned and suddenly see a word in the wild.
-The excitement of them reading that first word unaided is precious.
+It is typically during this year that they will put together the phonograms they have learned and the “aha moment” happens … The excitement of them reading and comprehending that first word unaided is precious.

-During their Kindergarten year, more emphasis is placed on acquiring academic skills but still in the context of fun.
+During their Kindergarten year, emphasis is placed on acquiring academic skills but still in the context of play as in our previous Kindergarten Prep year.
 They learn while having fun, but soon enough, they will transition to having fun while they learn.

 Music, Art, and Physical Education are essential aspects of a classical Christian education.
 Age appropriate skills are taught.
 In Art, we emphasize creativity, rather than cookie-cutter handcrafts.